dimaslanjaka/site/readme.md

-# hexo-shortcodes demo and usages
+# hexo-rendereres demo and usages

-page builder for `hexo-shortcodes`
+page builder for `hexo-rendereres`